Code-Institute-Submissions/MSP-6/README.md

 - When using the browser "autofill" option the background of the form field will revert to white instead of retaining its current background image.
 This appears to be due to the implementation of autofill and would require Javascript to resolve in the future.

 - Random occurance: On occasion when accessing the website on a mobile device (primarily a phone) a white border appears on the right side of the screen.
 Upon navigating to a different page within the site, this bar will disappear.

+- Linked to the previous issue, there is an over flow in the site that courses a white border to appear, this is not instantly visible, but appears on mobile/tablet devices when the user attempts to navigate horizontally